Last Updated on

 And the trouble with Perfect is that it can also be detrimental if they do believe it.
 Have you ever met someone who truly believed they were perfect and thought about how kind they are?
 Probably not.
 Raising a child who believes in their own perfection is not only encouraging a delusion, but will also make them people that can’t relate to others in society.

 “You’re my precious little prince/princess!”

-Basically any pet name that is royalty or a title.
-Calling your kiddo names like “my little princess” just aren’t reality.
+Basically, any pet name that is royalty or a title.
+Calling your kiddo names like “my little princess” just isn’t reality.
 And it’s not based on any positive traits or qualities related to your child, it’s just vacuous words.
 Kind and affectionate words, certainly, but empty ones.
 Isn’t it better to give them praise and pet names based on their successes and good qualities, rather than empty words?

 Now that we got our DON’Ts out of the way, let’s discuss healthy forms of praise and pet names.

 “I love how dedicated you are to (fill-in-the-blank).”

 Dedicated is good.
 Dedicated is great, actually!
 You want to encourage your child to take on projects and roles that become their pet projects.
 Something they can work hard on and see through to success.
 Situations like this will help them develop a deeper capacity for delayed gratification, which has been shown to have significant positive effects on their lives (I discuss this in the rewards email course I mentioned earlier, in case you’d like to read more on that).

 And another great aspect of this is that dedication applies to so many aspects of life.
 Your kiddo will grow up valuing their dedication to their:

 What a healthy life balance to create, don’t you think?